Returning to Ireland and having a baby

 You can take up to 42 weeks off work, for maternity leave.
 This is usually made up of 26 weeks’ paid leave (if you are eligible) and a further 16 weeks’ unpaid leave.
 You do not have to take the unpaid leave.

-While you are on maternity leave, you may be entitled to Maternity Benefit from the Department of Employment Affairs and Social Protection.
+While you are on maternity leave, you may be entitled to Maternity Benefit from the Department of Social Protection.

 Maternity Benefit is a payment made to women who are on maternity leave from work and have enough Pay Related Social Insurance (PRSI) contributions.

-If you do not have enough PRSI contributions from your employment in Ireland, you may be able to use social insurance contributions paid in a country covered by EU Regulations including the Isle of Man and the Channel Islands.
+If you do not have enough PRSI contributions from your employment in Ireland, you may be able to use social insurance contributions paid in a country covered by EU Regulations and the UK.
 You must be in insurable employment in Ireland and have paid your most recent PRSI contribution in Ireland.

 You can find out more about qualifying for Maternity Benefit and how to apply.